hirosystems/stacks-subnets/docs/how-to-guides/how-to-enable-event-observer-interface.md

 }
 ```

-* `burn_block_{}` are the stats related to the burn block that is associated with the stacks
-  block that precedes this microblock stream.
+* `burn_block_{}` are the stats related to the burn block associated with the stacks block preceding this microblock stream.
-* Each transaction json object includes information about the microblock the transaction was packaged into.
+* Each transaction JSON object includes information about the microblock the transaction was packaged into.

 ### `POST /new_mempool_tx`

-This payload includes raw transactions newly received in the
+This payload includes raw transactions newly received in the node's mempool.
-node's mempool.

 Example: